-- Those aged 5 to 10 years often have bilateral pain with abdominal cramps and vomiting.
+- Those aged 5-10 years often have bilateral pain with abdominal cramps and vomiting.
 They usually sleep within an hour of onset.

 - Location and intensity of headache may alter within and between attacks.

-- Intensity and duration of headache increase with age and become more usually unilateral.
+- Headache intensity and duration of headache increase with age and become more usually unilateral.

 - A family history is common in migraine patients.

 Most migraine in children is of this type.
 It is worth reviewing with parents the typical phases of an attack, so that changes in behaviour and mood can be put into context: